 One of the best ways to protect your skin from premature aging is to protect it against the sun.
 UV rays from the sun penetrate the skin and cause lasting damage and wrinkles.
 That means you should wear sunscreen every day, even when it is overcast out.
 The American Academy of Dermatology (AAD) recommends that you choose a sunscreen that is labeled broad spectrum and has an SPF of 30 or higher.
 Apply sunscreen to all skin not covered by clothing.
 You can also protect yourself from skin exposure by seeking shade when possible.

 Considering the last thing on the list was related to sun exposure, this might seem obvious.
-Tanning beds or lamps also emit harmful UV rays that damage skin.
+Tanning beds or lamps also emit harmful UV rays that damage the skin.
 UV rays can alter the actual skin cells, not only leading to wrinkles and other signs of aging but causing skin cancer as well.
 If you want a golden glow, try a lotion or spray.
-There are varieties you can get at home or you can have them applied by a professional.
+There are varieties you can get at home, or you can have them applied by a professional.

 4. Not Getting Enough Sleep